bluesky-social/atproto/packages/lexicon/DESIGN.md

-# ADX Schemas, draft 2
+# ATP Schemas, draft 2

 TODO: update or remove me

 ## Background

-In [draft 1](https://gist.github.com/pfrazee/0c51dc1afceac83d984ebfd555fe6340#), we discussed the broad goals and background thinking for ADX's schemas and introduced a basic set of mechanisms.
+In [draft 1](https://gist.github.com/pfrazee/0c51dc1afceac83d984ebfd555fe6340#), we discussed the broad goals and background thinking for ATP's schemas and introduced a basic set of mechanisms.
 This included a number of ideas which didn't hold up to scrutiny, including the use of CBOR's tagged value types and no defined approach to schema versioning.

-For draft 2, we've begun to engage much more deeply with the mechanics needed by ADX.
+For draft 2, we've begun to engage much more deeply with the mechanics needed by ATP.
 This includes:

-- The developer experience (DX) for application developers using ADX and ADX Schemas
+- The developer experience (DX) for application developers using ATP and ATP Schemas
 - The need for efficient secondary indexes on user data
 - Localized data descriptions in permissions screens